Gordon Cheng

 Gordon Cheng is an Australian Christian author and writer.
 He is a Bible teacher at the Sydney Conservatorium of Music, employed by the Australian Fellowship of Evangelical Students.
 Prior to this he was Campus Director (Australian Fellowship of Evangelical Students) with the Cumberland Campus of Sydney University.
 For several years he was the Resources Editor of Matthias Media (a non-denominational Christian publisher based in Sydney).
 He is also an Anglican presbyter (or priest) in the Diocese of Sydney.

 Early life

-Of Swedish and Chinese descent, Cheng was ordained in the Anglican Diocese of Melbourne.
+Cheng is of Swedish and Chinese descent, Cheng was ordained in the Anglican Diocese of Melbourne.

 Work

 Cheng worked for 10 years as a senior staff worker with the Australian Fellowship of Evangelical Students at the University of Melbourne and then ministered at a number of churches in Sydney.
 He was employed by Matthias Media from February 2004 to January 2009 to work on their resources other than its flagship magazine, The Briefing.

 Cheng is also an active member of the Anglican Diocese of Sydney.
 He ministers at St Paul's Church, Carlingford, and from 2004 to 2006 he was involved in the "Cumberland University Church", ministering to the Cumberland Campus of Sydney University.